Alvyre/Space-Rocket/README.md

 # Space Rocket

 Java project realized in IMAC Engineering School, in April and May 2016.
-It works on Eclipse and Processing.
+It works on Eclipse with Processing.

 **Supported OS :**